-However, salt also has a down side.
+However, salt also has a downside.
 Scaleless fish, such as many in the catfish family, do not tolerate salt well.
-Live plants are also fairly... intolerant of salt.
-Before using salt, consult the salt in freshwater article for best practices and dosing methods.
+Live plants are also fairly intolerant of salt.
+Before using salt in a freshwater tank, research best practices and dosing methods.

 05 of 08